Skip Ribbon Commands

 Students with past results will need to provide sufficient personal details to enable their records to be matched to database records.
 The VCAA database matches a student’s records based on their student number or on their date of birth, first name, family name and gender.
 Students who have past results and who know their student number should indicate this on their form.

 If a student’s records are not matched, the student may not be awarded the certificate in which they are currently enrolled.
-Home schools can view all past results for VCE or VCAL achieved by students, including results from their previous school, on VASS.
+Home schools can view all past results for VCE or VCAL achieved by students, including results from their previous school.

-The only VCE studies with enrolment restrictions are EAL, VCE Second Languages, VCE Chinese Language, Culture and Society, and all VCE VM studies.
+The only VCE studies with enrolment restrictions are EAL, Second Languages, Chinese Language, Culture and Society, and all VCE VM studies.
+There are no restrictions within a study on the number or combinations of units that students may undertake or for which credit may be gained towards satisfactorily completing the VCE, except for units deemed to be equivalent.

 • History